This Is Not The Language Of Thomas Paine

 Thomas Paine found himself defending leniency for Louis XVI in the National Convention in January 1793 as the result of a life-long commitment to, and participation in, democratic and republican revolution.
 The son of a Quaker sail manufacturer from Thetford, England, Paine made his first foray into politics working for the British government as an Excise officer, petitioning Parliament on the behalf of his colleagues for better pay and working conditions.
 Although this effort would be denied, a meeting between Paine and Benjamin Franklin in London would place him in a position of much greater influence.
 Arriving in Philadelphia in late 1774, Paine soon found employment with the printer, Robert Aitken, and by 1775 had risen to become the editor of the Pennsylvania Magazine.
 When conflict between Britain and her American colonies erupted later that year, Paine saw his pen as a formidable weapon for democracy, independence, and for the overthrow of the despised form of government that was monarchy.

-Paine would continue his efforts to further the ideology of the American Revolution, authoring multiple parts of The American Crisis, throughout the conflict.
+Paine would continue his efforts to further the ideology of the American Revolution throughout the conflict, producing a multi-volumed work entitled The American Crisis.
 His influential writings would prove to be a cornerstone of the Revolution's success and would reach a readership that went beyond the borders of the United States.
-Many in France, the major ally of the colonies during their struggle for independence - the result of support from a monarch no less - had read many of Paine's pamphlets.
-In his 1791 treaties The Rights of Man Part I and II, penned as a response to the Englishman Edmund Burke's derision of the French Revolution and it's goal of replacing Louis XVI with a form of republican government, Paine emphatically rejected the notion that any allegiance to monarchy sworn by generations long since passed in an way condemned current generations to do the same.
+Many in France, the major ally of the colonies during their struggle for independence - the result of support from a monarch no less - had read Paine's pamphlets.
+In his 1791 treaties The Rights of Man Part I and II, penned as a response to the Englishman Edmund Burke's derision of the French Revolution and its goal of replacing Louis XVI with a form of republican government, Paine emphatically rejected the notion that allegiance to monarchy sworn by generations long since deceased in any way condemned the current generation to do the same.
 In France, as everywhere else that kings and aristocracy ruled, there exists, Paine writes, "hidden from the eye of common observation, a mass of wretchedness, that has scarcely any other chance, than to expire in poverty or infamy.”
 As America was justified in throwing off the chains of such oppression, so too were the people of France.
 Having contributed much to the cause of the Revolution, to the Declaration of the Rights of Man, and having received the key to the Bastille -the symbol of Louis XVI's oppression- from the Marquis de Lafayette as a gift for George Washington, Paine was viewed by many French Revolutionaries as a true friend and brethren.
 Under these auspices Paine was elected to represent Calais, Oise, Somme, and Puy de Dome in the National Convention in the fall of 1792.